jlu5/SupyPlugins/TLDInfo/README.md

-hecks if something is a valid TLD using IANA's database (http://www.iana.org/domains/root/db/).
+Checks if something is a valid TLD using IANA's database (http://www.iana.org/domains/root/db/).